 NMEA OneNet: The Marine Ethernet Standard

-Boat builders are seeing more marine electronics with Internet-based functions, many using Ethernet.
-NMEA will soon release the new OneNet standard, which is based on Internet Protocol Version 6 (IPv6) and Ethernet IEE 802.3.
-The NMEA OneNet Committee, composed of 80 marine electronics manufacturers, has produced 11 different but interconnected modules for OneNet.
-Cybersecurity has been addressed via robust security modules containing message authentication, encryption, and certification verification.
-Other modules include the Physical Layer, Device Discovery and PGN Transport and Gateways.
-This seminar applies to manufacturers that are just learning about Ethernet applications and to those with more experience looking to see how OneNet can fit into their application.
+Internet-based functions are becoming increasingly popular on vessels and many electronics manufacturers are using Ethernet.
+NMEA will soon release its new OneNet standard, which is based on Internet Protocol Version 6 (IPv6) and Ethernet IEEE 802.3.
+OneNet has 11 interconnected modules and addresses cybersecurity via robust security modules containing message authentication, encryption and certification verification.
+Other modules to be discussed include Physical Layer, Device Discovery and PGN Transport and Gateways.

 Speaker: Steve Spitzer, NMEA director of standards

 To see the full IBEX schedule along with pricing information, and to register for any of the NMEA IBEX sessions, visit www.ibexshow.com.